gmautner/cloudstack-tf-ansible-swarm/README.md

 1. **Customize Terraform Variables**: Copy `environments/example/terraform.tfvars` to `environments/dev/terraform.tfvars` and customize it with your settings, including a unique `cluster_name` and a `base_domain`.

 2. **Define Application Stacks**: The `environments/dev/stacks/` directory determines which applications are deployed.
+Each stack lives in a separate directory with a Docker Swarm compatible `docker-compose.yml` file and other files referenced by it.

    **Base Infrastructure Stacks (Required)**: Always copy the numbered stacks from `environments/example/stacks/` as they contain the essential base infrastructure for the cluster: